jryanconklin/epicodus-drupal-dna/README.md

 - Install the DB in MySQL
 - Launch Project in MAMP

+`The Admin name and Password for the database (found in sites/db-backup) are both 'dna'.`

 ## Specifications ##

 * Create a View to display inside of a block on your front page